 - You will be expected to respond to comments when your post is published.
-This is a big deal for us, so if you’re not into commenting, please don’t submit an application.
+This is a big deal for us, so if you’re submitting an application – we’re expecting that you will also respond to comments.

-Please adhere to the following editorial guidelines when writing and editing your post:
+Please adhere to the following editorial guidelines when writing and editing your articles:

-- I don’t mind how long (or short) your article is, so long as it is well written, concise and has a clear message.
+- We don’t mind how long (or short) your article is, so long as it is well written, concise and has a clear message.

 - You do not need to include any images, but if images are integral to the article, add the image filename where they should be placed within the post and submit them in a high resolution format along with your finished piece.

-- I highly recommend you study and follow the conventions of the Yahoo!
+- We highly recommend you study and follow the conventions of the Yahoo!
 Style Guide.
 It’s awesome.

 - Please use American English spelling (unless otherwise instructed).